General Admission Requirements for Non-Standard Term Format

 Additional Mental Health Care Specializations Admission Requirements

-These requirements are applicable to Master of Arts in Counseling, Marriage and Family Therapy Specialization or Mental Health Counseling Specialization or Doctor of Psychology, Clinical Specialization only.
+These requirements are applicable to Master of Arts in Counseling, Marriage and Family Therapy Specialization or Mental Health Counseling Specialization and Doctor of Psychology, Clinical Specialization only.

-You are required to have completed an appropriate foundation in psychology, constituted by a Bachelor's or Master's degree with a major or minor in psychology.
+You are required to have completed an appropriate foundation in counseling or psychology, constituted by a Bachelor's or Master's degree with a major or minor in psychology or a related field.
 Undergraduate coursework with grades of "C" or higher or graduate coursework with grades of "B" or higher from an accredited institution of higher learning that encompasses the following areas may also satisfy this requirement:

 - Abnormal Psychology

 You may choose to remediate deficiencies prior to enrolling in the program.
 If you choose to enroll in the program prior to remediating these deficiencies, you will be required to take PSY 5001 Survey of Psychology I and/or PSY 5002 Survey of Psychology II.
 Credits earned will be in addition to published program requirements.

 You must submit the Miller Analogies Test (MAT) or Graduate Record Examination (GRE) results, which have been completed within five years of application.
 Please arrange to have the report sent to the University of the Rockies Admissions Office.
 In no case will the MAT or GRE be the sole reason for not being selected for admission.

 You must consent to a criminal background check at www.validityacademics.com indicating that you have had no felonies or misdemeanors that would preclude insurability, licensure as a psychotherapist, or working at the Rockies Counseling Center.
 Colorado may not license mental health providers who have had a felony conviction or who have had a court accept a nolo contendere plea to a felony if the felony is related to the ability to practice psychotherapy.